Thursday, September 18, 2014

 Everlasting growth inside the bark of the tree.

-The poem Old Banyan Tree' is the symbol of past, present, and future, where the tired passersby stop for a while for having comfort of cold shades and to assuage the sufferings of hunger and thirst.
+The poem The Fallen Maple Leaf' is the symbol of past, present, and future, where the tired passersby stop for a while for having comfort of cold shades and to assuage the sufferings of hunger and thirst.

 It carries the history of past events.
 It helps people to give shelter specifically the street children stay at night and pass their livelihood.